arcalot/arcalot.github.io/docs/arcaflow/creating-plugins/python.md

            ```
            arcaflow-plugin-sdk
            ```
-    3. Figure out what the right command to call your Python version is:
+    3. Figure out the right command to call your Python version:
            ```
            python3.10 --version
            python3.9 --version